raivieiraadriano92/react-native-challenge/README.md

+# Project Setup

+The detailed instructions for setup the project are defined in the `app/README.md` file.

 # React Native Technical Test

 Welcome to the React Native Technical Test!
 This test is designed to assess your knowledge and skills in react native development.